MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 ## Create and seed your Azure Cosmos DB SQL API account

+You will use a command-line utility that creates a **cosmicworks** database and a **products** container at **4,000** request units per second (RU/s).
+Once created, you will adjust the throughput down to 400 RU/s.

+To accompany the products container, you will create a **flatproducts** container manually that will be the target of the ETL transformation and load operation at the end of this lab.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

 1. Sign into the portal using the Microsoft credentials associated with your subscription.